Cactoidal/GodotEthersV3/README.md

 ## About

-GodotEthers combines the orchestration abilities of Godot with the signing capability of Ethers-rs, made possible by Godot Rust.
+GodotEthers combines the orchestration abilities of Godot with the signing capability of [Ethers-rs](https://github.com/gakonst/ethers-rs), made possible by [Godot Rust](https://godot-rust.github.io).

-The ABI encoding and decoding algorithms are written in pure gdscript.
-Rust is used for encoding and decoding the elementary types after they have been sorted.

-The Rust library is also responsible for RLP encoding, ECDSA signing, address calculation, Keccak hashing, and BigNumber handling.
-These five critical functions are all "drop-in", meaning they could be replaced by any other module providing the same functionality.
+Ethers-rs is responsible for RLP-encoding transaction data, ECDSA signing, address calculation, Keccak hashing, and BigNumber handling.
+It also encodes and decodes the elementary Solidity types after they have been sorted by the Calldata singleton.

+[Alloy](https://github.com/alloy-rs) is the succesor of Ethers-rs, and will replace it in a future update of GodotEthers.

-There are benefits, however, to using Ethers-rs and its successor, Alloy.
-Namely that they have been well-tested, and they contain additional features that could be added into the Rust library later.
-Having a Rust library also gives GodotEthers access to Rust crates containing useful cryptographic primitives, such as circom and openssl.
+Having a Rust library also gives GodotEthers access to Rust crates containing useful cryptographic primitives.
 For example, the pbkdf2 crate is used to derive the keystore encryption/decryption key from an account password.
+Crates like circom and openssl could also be easily integrated into the library, if needed.

 In addition to games, GodotEthers can be used to decentralize dApp interfaces.
 Instead of connecting to a website and using a web wallet, a contract interface can now be easily built in Godot and distributed to users in open source format.
 Blockchain bots can also be made more accessible, with user-friendly interfaces.